 The Rite of Christian Initiation of Adults (RCIA) is a ministry with the special mission of introducing Inquirers to our Roman Catholic faith and to our local worshiping community at St. Catherine Parish.
 These “no strings” inquiry sessions are ideal for learning about Catholicism in a relaxed, unpressured environment.
 They also provide a great opportunity for baptized Catholics

 who wish to complete their sacraments by preparing for Eucharist and Confirmation.
 The program begins each August and concludes with Pentecost.
 Participants meet each Tuesday evening for faith sharing and instruction, participate in Sunday liturgies and special ceremonies.

 Confirmation (High School)

 In Confirmation, the Holy Spirit promises to be our strength, especially when the road of life gets rough.
-Our Youth Ministry offers a comprehensive, one year, confirmation program for High school Sophomores, Juniors or Seniors.
-Pre-requisite hours are required.
+Our Youth Ministry offers a comprehensive, two year, confirmation program for High school Freshman, Sophomores, Juniors or Seniors.
+Our program begins in August and ends in June.

 In Marriage, our faithful God of love invites committed couples to let their mutual love and fidelity serve as a sign of God’s passionate caring for all people, everywhere.
 The first thing to do, at least eight (8) months before your wedding day, is to call St. Catherine of Siena Parish.
 The Office will connect you to one of the priests who will assist you.
 The church ‘use’ fee for registered parishioners and for non-parishioners, deposits, and customary stipend for officiant will be discussed with the office.
 Contact our Parish Office @ 925-228-2230